-DPTI has commenced a review of the Tonsley Rail Line to complement the \$85 million Flinders Link Project.
-The review will consider improvements to railway station locations (including Clovelly Park and Mitchell Park), local accessibility to and around the line, and better integration with the Tonsley Precinct and Mitchell Park.
+DPTI has commenced works on the \$125 million Flinders Link Project.
+The project has removed the Tonsley Station and will make improvements to rail infrastructure and local accessibility to the line, providing better integration with the Tonsley Precinct and Mitchell Park.